Skip to main content

 VY1j+m03Dcb35BHow8uxOAOS3NX/AFJvlP8=

-Regular Expression Builder
+Regular Expression Constructor

-To create a simple regular expression (for example, to get the title), it is enough to specify the necessary elements of the regular expression.
+To create a simple Regular Expression (for example, to get the title) it is enough to specify the necessary elements of the regular expression.

-• In the Before group field, enter the characters that precede the information we need
+• In the Before Group field, enter the characters that precede the information we need

-• In the Group starts with field, specify the characters with which the desired string should begin
+• In the Group Starts With field, specify the characters with which the desired string should begin

-• In the Group ends with field, specify the characters that should be at the end of the desired string
+• In the Group Ends With field, specify the characters that should be at the end of the desired string

-As can be seen in the screenshot above, we are creating a regular expression that will select the title of the site.
-We will put <title> before the group and </title> after the group, and also, for example, indicate that the desired string starts with the letter A.
+As seen in the screenshot above, we create a regular expression that will select the site's title.
+Before the group we put <title> and after the group </title>, , and also, for example, indicate that the desired string starts with the letter W.

-After setting the necessary parameters for both groups, we get the regular expression:
+By setting the necessary parameters for both groups, we get the regular expression:

 <li><a href="(.+?)">(.+?)<\/a